eriveraa/VirtualMindTest01/README.md

 - Logging capabilities with Serilog.
 - Flexible configuration in Appsetings.json
 - API layer with controller using different routing for each process and http status codes.
-- Swagger enabled feature to view API methods and execution test.
+- Descriptive API endpoints with Swagger.
 - Business Logic Layer with object-oriented design.
 - Data access with Entity Framework Core.
 - HttpClient with best practices to avoid memory leaking.